adrelanos/aeternity-wiki/Understanding-Aeternity.md

 Paying to access an API solves DDoS problems, and it makes it easier to build high-quality APIs that are always available.

-Stable value assets : Smart contracts and oracles can be used in combination to program synthetic assets that stay nearly the same price as a real world asset.
+Stable value assets: Smart contracts and oracles can be used in combination to program synthetic assets that stay nearly the same price as a real world asset.

 Event contracts: Event contracts pay when an event happens and don’t pay when an event does not happen, as per the oracle’s telling.
-Event contracts can be used as the basis for many other types of useful applications such as encouraging whistle blowing and supporting prediction markets.
+Event contracts can be used as the basis for many other types of useful applications such as encouraging whistleblowing and supporting prediction markets.

 Micropayments: æternity's state channels will allow for off-chain, peer-to-peer payments that will open up many revenue generation possibilities for content creators and publishers.
 While micropayments are currently possible on other blockchains, tx/min and block size limitations prevent many current blockchains from being able to handle micropayments at scale.